-If you are arriving during the main Welcome period (Friday 20 September and Monday 23 to Friday 27 September), you will have a designated campus enrolment session, at the same time as others on your programme.
-Campus enrolment will take place in the Marshall Building Great Hall, or the Student Services Centre (SSC), Ground Floor, Old Building.
+If you are arriving during the main Welcome period (Friday 19 September and Monday 22 to Friday 26 September), you will have a designated campus enrolment session, at the same time as others on your programme.
+Campus enrolment sessions on Thursday 18 September and during the main Welcome period (Friday 19 and Monday 22 to Friday 26 September) will take place in the Marshall Building Great Hall.

+Pre-sessional enrolment sessions prior to these dates, and late enrolment (beyond 26 September), will take place in the Student Services Centre (SSC), Ground Floor, Old Building.

 Date, time and location of your campus enrolment is subject to your programme.
-You can find out when your programme's campus enrolment session is by visiting lse.ac.uk/enrolment
+You can find out when your programme's campus enrolment session is by visiting the Campus Enrolment Schedule webpage.